Lumbricus terrestris: Common names

 Because it is widely known, L. terrestris goes under a variety of common names.
 In Britain, it is primarily called the common earthworm or lob worm (though the name is also applied to a marine polychaete).
-In North America, the term nightcrawler (or vitalis) is also used.
+In North America, the term nightcrawler (or vitalis) is also used, and more specifically Canadian nightcrawler, referring to the fact that the large majority of these worms sold commercially (usually as fishing bait) are from Southern Ontario.
 In Canada, it is also called the dew worm, or "Grandaddy Earthworm".
 In several Germanic languages, it is called variants of "rain worm", for example in German Gemeiner Regenwurm ("common rain worm") or in Danish Stor regnorm ("large rain worm").
 In the rest of the world, many references are just to the scientific name, though with occasional reference to the above names.

 Although this is not the most abundant earthworm, even in its native range, it is a very conspicuous and familiar earthworm species in garden and agricultural soils of the temperate zone, and is frequently seen on the surface, unlike most other earthworms.
 It is also used as the example earthworm for millions of biology students around the world, even in areas where the species does not exist.
 However, 'earthworm' can be a source of confusion since, in most of the world, other species are more typical.
-For example, through much of the unirrigated temperate areas of the world, the "common earthworm" is actually Aporrectodea (=Allolobophora) trapezoides, which in those areas is a similar size and dark color to L. terrestris.
+For example, through much of the unirrigated temperate areas of the world, the "common earthworm" is actually Aporrectodea (=Allolobophora) trapezoides, which in those areas is a similar size and dark colour to L. terrestris.

 Description

 Lumbricus terrestris is relatively large, pinkish to reddish-brown in colour, generally 110–200 mm in length and about 7–10 mm in diameter.
 It has around 120–170 segments, often 135–150.
 The body is cylindrical in the cross section, except for the broad, flattened posterior section.
 Head end dark brown to reddish brown lateral, dorsal pigmentation fading towards the back.

 The worm has a hydrostatic skeleton and moves by longitudinal and circular muscular contractions.
-Setae – tiny hair-like projections – provide leverage against the surrounding soil.
+Setae – tiny hair-like projections – provide leverage against the surrounding soil, using slime liquid.
 Surface movements on moist, flat terrain were reported at a speed of 20 m/h and, based on measurements of the length of the trail, nocturnal activity away from the burrow was estimated at up to 19 m during a single surface foray.
 Such movement is apparent during and after heavy rainfall and usually happens when people become aware of relatively large numbers of earthworms in, for example, urban ecosystems.
 This form of activity is often considered a way to escape floods and waterlogged burrows.
 However, this cannot be the case since L. terrestris, like other earthworms, can live in oxygenated water for long periods of time, stretching to weeks.
 Under less severe environmental conditions where air temperature and moisture are sufficient, the worm often moves around on the surface.
 This may be driven by resource availability or the desire to avoid mating with close relatives.